The Internal Explorer™ Protocol

 What is Internal Exploration?

-Internal exploration is the practice of consciously navigating your inner world yourself (your thoughts, fears, beliefs, and patterns) with the intention of mapping it to understand yourself through yourself, rather than through the lens of any external teaching.
+Internal exploration is the practice of consciously navigating your inner world (your thoughts, emotional, beliefs, patterns etc) with the intention of mapping your internal systems to understand yourself through yourself, rather than through the lens of any external teachings.

 Exploration.
 The same way you physically explore a new city or dive deep into learning a subject that fascinates you, internal exploration means going into your internal world to see what's actually there, so that you can decide what you want to keep, and what you want to change.